play video

 • Produce financial statements and the KPI dashboard for partner review to gauge financial performance.

-Disconnected systems create friction.
 When timekeeping, billing, and accounting share one database or are tightly integrated, the law firm gains speed and accuracy.
+Benefits include:

 • Single source of truth for trust, AR, and expense data